The SAFE U Initiative

 The traditional medicalised model focuses on diagnosis, risk stratification and clinical treatment for individuals deemed at risk of harm to self and others.
 We balance the mental health system by filling the huge service gap existing between lower level psychological support (peer support & hotlines) and high level psychiatric services (IMH) in Singapore.
 No one will be denied help just because a person does not fit a one-size-fits-all approach.

-Our approach is collaborative and person-centred as it leads to better recovery outcomes.
-High levels of trust and reciprocity between individuals in need and volunteets are paramount to success.
+Our approach is highly collaborative as it leads to better recovery outcomes.
+In contrast to traditional “top-down” clinical and “bottom-up” non-clinical perspectives, we adopt a “medium-out” dialogical point of view where high levels of trust and reciprocity between beneficiaries and volunteers help to manage uncertainty and open windows of opportunity.
 Clients assume a greater level of ownership of their mental health situation and are more self-efficacious as compared to care within a psychiatric setting.
-Such interpersonal trust and reciprocity are social capital which function as effective deterrents against suicide.
+Such interpersonal trust and reciprocity are social capital which function as effective dissuation against suicide.

 Our Mottoes